-When Additive is selected on the main page of the GUI, the ADDITIVE MEASUREMENT section can be used to configure any of the Holzworth calibration kits that are available as external add-ons to simplify the process of performing additive phase noise measurements.
+From this menu you can also configure any of the Holzworth calibration kits that are available as external add-ons to simplify the process of performing additive phase noise measurements.

 NOTE: Kd = Phase Detector Constant

 Kd is the Phase Detector Constant.
 Kd is automatically calculated and loaded for all Absolute phase noise measurements.
 When making Additive (Residual) phase noise measurements, the Quadrature Monitor tool is used to calculate Kd once quadrature is achieved via phase offset adjustments.
 Kd is then manually entered into this field by pressing the Apply Kd button inside the Quadrature Monitor sub-menu.